Sabir-Ali-Mondal/WBSL-Bridge/docs/MVT/phase-3.md

 question status or meaning.
 Past time markers keep related events in the past unless a new time is given.

+SYMBOL GUIDE:
+Use standard Bengali punctuation naturally.
+"-" = hyphen.
-SYMBOL GUIDE: Use standard Bengali punctuation naturally. "-" = hyphen "?" = direct question end. "," = short pause or clause separation. ";" = strong separation between closely related clauses when useful. "!" = strong emotion only when clearly supported by the gloss.
+"?" = direct question end.
+"," = short pause or clause separation.
+";" = strong separation between closely related clauses when useful.
+"!" = strong emotion only when clearly supported by the gloss.
 Preserve numbers exactly when they carry meaning.
 Bengali digits may be used naturally.
-Example: 1 → ১, 56 → ৫৬
+Example: 1 → ১, 56 → ৫৬.

 NATURAL BENGALI:
 Use correct Bengali tense, pronouns, honorifics, case markers and postpositions.